 The simplest omega 3 foods are called alpha-linolenic acid (ALA), an important fatty acid that our body can’t make from scratch.

 We can take ALA and then transform it into Eicosapentaenoic acid (EPA) and Docosahexaenoic acid (DHA), these contain more double bonds and are more complicated then ALA.

-Many studies show the significant health benefits of these acids, that support many of our body’s systems and reduce the risk of many chronic health diseases.
+Many studies show the significant health benefits of these omega 3 foods, supporting many of our body’s systems and reducing the risk of many chronic health diseases.

-So without question, our bodies require ALA, EPA, and DHA to stay healthy and we need to consume foods rich in alpha-linoleic acids, because our bodies lack the ability to synthesise it.
+So without question, our bodies require ALA, EPA, and DHA to stay healthy, and we need to consume foods rich in alpha-linolenic acids because our bodies lack the ability to synthesise it.

 How much omega-3 is right?

-The two types of Omega-3 – long and short chain fatty acids, EPA and DPA, which we discussed here – are required for health.
+The two types of Omega-3 – long and short-chain fatty acids, EPA, and DPA, are required for health.

-Generally, it works on the principle that the colder the water, the more omega-3 is to be found in the fish.
+Oily fish is the most important source of omega-3s; generally, it works on the principle that the colder the water – the more omega-3 is to be found in the fish.

 Typically, a 100 gram serving of mackerel will give you almost 2.5 grams of combined DHA and EPA.
 Other fish and seafood such as halibut, scallops, and shrimp contain smaller amounts.

-What this means, is that if you are not eating enough fish in your diet, you need to try to cut down on sources of Omega-6’s such as sunflower margarine and corn oil.
+This means that if you are not eating enough fish in your diet, you need to try to cut down on sources of Omega-6’s such as cakes, biscuits, margarine, and certain oils like corn oil.